ciernialab/MicrogliaMorphologyR/README.md

 clustered using k=4.
 There are many more cluster optimization methods that you can try out to explore your data (insert link).

-Next, we proceed with clustering.
+Next, we proceed with the actual clustering.
 You can cluster using fuzzy k-means or regular k-means at this step.
 After clustering, we will use some built-in functions within MicrogliaMorphologyR to assess how a parameter of k=4 influences how the clusters are defined by morphology features (and if they make sense according to what we know about microglia morphology).
 As this step may require some troubleshooting and updating of clustering parameters, you may need to run your k-means function multiple times.
-Fuzzy k-means is more time-intensive and computationally expensive so it might help to use regular k-means as a first pass, verify that your clusters make sense using the functions that follow, and run your fuzzy k-means function using the final parameters that you determine to generate your final dataset for downstream analysis.
+If you are planning to use fuzzy k-means, keep in mind that the soft clustering approach is more time-intensive and computationally expensive as it also calculates membership scores to each cluster for every single cell.
+It might help to use regular k-means as a first pass, verify that your clusters make sense using the functions that follow, and run your fuzzy k-means function using the final parameters that you determine to generate your final dataset for downstream analysis.

-## Clustering
+For the analysis proceeding, we are working with the regular k-means clustering output.
+We provide an example of a use case for fuzzy k-means clustering and further description of this approach at the end of the Github if you are interested.

 ### Fuzzy k-means (soft clustering)